 The next few blocks of Main Street and the surrounding side streets represent the Historic District of Downtown Hendersonville.
 The district was one of the first Main Street restoration programs in the United States.
 Main Street was designed in a park-like setting, with convenient parking, colorful planters, park benches and tree-lined sidewalks.
 The area provides interesting shopping and a variety of places to dine.
 The numerous dogwood trees and beautiful flowers make this one of the most charming cities in the mountains.

-Proceeding on Main Street, turn right onto Fifth Avenue, then right into the City Hall parking area.
+Proceeding on Main Street, turn right onto Fifth Avenue, then right to the parking area across from City Hall .
 Hendersonville's City Hall is across the street.
 Constructed in 1928, it replaced the first Town Hall and Opera House, built in 1895.
 In the entrance of City Hall there are museum exhibits reflecting the city's history.
-Inside the lobby there are three large statues of the U. S. Presidents from North Carolina.
+Inside there are three large statues of the U. S. Presidents from North Carolina.
 The statues are the models used to cast the bronze statues unveiled on Capital Square in Raleigh, October 19, 1948.
 The man on horseback is General Andrew Jackson; the men seated are James Knox Polk and Andrew Johnson.
 City Hall is truly a worthwhile stop.
 It is open to the public during business hours Monday through Friday.

 Continue down Fifth Avenue one block, turn right onto Grove Street.
 Proceed two blocks to the Henderson County Courthouse on the left, with parking on either side of the building.
 It is open to the public during business hours Monday through Friday.
 The mural, artwork, historic photographs and Henderson County's own Lady Justice are interesting artifacts.